Skip to content

 Example

-The following shows an AGENTS.md file that communicates the hand-built architectural foundation to the coding agent.
-Without this file, the agent defaults to whatever patterns it encountered most frequently in training — which may not match the team's standards.
+The following shows an AGENTS.md file that conveys the hand-built architectural foundation to the coding agent.
+Without this file, the agent falls back on whatever patterns it saw most often in training — which may not match the team's standards.

 # AGENTS.md